 1. Personal statement stating your clinical background, research interests and reasons for pursuing the MSHP.
 This should be no more than 2-3 pages.

 3. Three letters of recommendation.

 5. Official and sealed transcripts from all undergraduate and graduate educational institutions.

 6. A picture of yourself (this is very helpful to us, but is not required).

-Notifications of acceptance are given in the spring.
+Notifications of acceptance are given in late Winter.

-Please see our FAQ for answers to frequently asked questions.
+Please see our FAQ page for more information.
 If your question is not covered in the FAQ, we encourage you to contact us.

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team.